Every Spring we seek volunteers, whether individually or in groups, to assist with the 4th of July Parade here in Everett.

 Q: How long will I be needed on parade day?

-Q: Will food or beverage provided to the parade volunteers?
+Q: Will food or beverage be provided to the parade volunteers?

-A: At Headquarters in the morning and throughout the day, hot and cold beverages, as well as breakfast-related foods and snacks, will be provided to all parade volunteers.
+A: At Headquarters in the morning and throughout the day, hot and cold beverages, breakfast-related foods and snacks, and lunch will be provided to all parade volunteers.

 Q: Am I allowed to drink alcoholic beverages while volunteering?